RoboTums/personal_website/README.md

 5. Start editing out my personal info in place of yours!

-If you end up using it as a template, show your thanks by buying me a cup of coffee:
+### If you end up using it as a template, show your thanks by buying me a cup of coffee:
-venmo:
+venmo: @Tumas-Rackaitis